phun-ky/speccer/README.md

 ## Customization

-You can use the provided CSS variables to customize the look and feel, to a point.
+You can use the provided CSS variables to customize the look and feel.
+If more control is needed, you can use CSS overrides :)

 ```css
 .ph.speccer {